 'A Thousand Girls Like Me was selected to be a DocHouse First because of its riveting, cinematically engaging form in dealing with an almost impossibly difficult subject.
 By focusing on a personal narrative it exposes this urgent issue in a much more immediate way than statistics, figures or even fiction.
 A great documentary that deserves cinema exposure.'
 Elizabeth Wood - Director

-The opening screening on Friday 5th October will be followed by a Q&A discussion (Speakers TBC) on the issues raised in this uncompromising and deeply affecting film.
+The opening screening on Friday 5th October will be followed by a Director Q&A.

 Screenings supported by

 A Thousand Girls Like Me will screen daily from Saturday, 6th October - please check back for more times and tickets.

 PLEASE NOTE: THERE WILL BE NO ADVERTS PLAYED BEFORE FILMS IN THE BERTHA DOCHOUSE SCREEN.
 ALL FEATURES WILL START PROMPTLY FOLLOWING A SELECTION OF TRAILERS.